-As of December 31, 2013, DTCC had delivered to the Trustee of the LBI estate \$5,125,811,000 in cash and Clearing Fund securities valued at \$159,479,000, attributable to the LBI estate.
+As of December 31, 2014, DTCC had delivered to the Trustee of the LBI estate \$5,153,238,000 in cash and Clearing Fund securities valued at \$159,479,000 attributable to the LBI estate.

 MF Global Inc. On October 31, 2011, a Trustee was appointed, under the SIPA, to administer and liquidate the business of MF Global Inc. (MFG).
 As part of the liquidation of MFG, any losses will first be satisfied in accordance with the rules and procedures of NSCC, FICC and DTC, respectively (including through application of MFG's Clearing or Participant Fund deposits and any Clearing Agency cross guaranty agreements).
-If any portion of such funds remains after the close out of the MFG Accounts and satisfaction of all obligations of NSCC, FICC and DTC they will be remitted to the Trustee.
+If any portion of such funds remains after the close out of the MFG Accounts and satisfaction of all obligations of NSCC, FICC and DTC, they will be remitted to the Trustee.

-With respect to MFG, DTCC and its subsidiaries held the following at December 31:
+With respect to MFG, DTCC and its subsidiaries held the following deposits/ balances at December 31:

-2013 2012
+2014 2013

-Cash deposits \$ 22,877,984 \$ 21,658,797
+Cash deposits \$ - \$ 22,877,984

-Participant and clearing funds 6,120,422 6,210,352
+Participant and clearing funds 1,987,406 6,120,422

-Total \$ 28,998,406 \$ 27,869,149
+Total \$ 1,987,406 \$ 28,998,406

-As of December 31, 2013, DTCC had delivered cash to the Trustee of the MFG estate \$227,287,000, attributable to the MFG estate.
+As of December 31, 2014, DTCC had delivered cash to the Trustee of the MFG estate \$254,298,000 attributable to the MFG estate.

-Management does not expect there will be any losses attributable to the liquidation of the LBI or MFG accounts to be assessed against retained earnings or participants.
+Management does not expect there will be any losses attributable to the liquidation of the LBI or MFG accounts to be assessed against either its retained earnings or participants.

 Severance.
-At December 31, 2013, FICC incurred severance expense totaling \$670,000 that are included in employee compensation and related benefits on the accompanying Statements of Income.
-In 2012, there was a similar expense of \$2,144,000.
+At December 31, 2014, FICC incurred severance expense totaling \$1,892,000 that are included in employee compensation and related benefits on the accompanying Statements of Income.
+At December 31, 2013, severance expense totaled \$670,000.

-21. SUBSEQUENT EVENTS
+19. SUBSEQUENT EVENTS

-The Company evaluated events and transactions occurring after December 31, 2013 through February 28, 2014 for potential recognition or disclosure in these financial statements.
+The Company evaluated events and transactions occurring after December 31, 2014 through February 27, 2015 for potential recognition or disclosure in these financial statements.
 No events or transactions occurred during such period that would require recognition or disclosure in these financial statements.